balintpekker/balintpekker/README.md

 I'm a highly competent [Acquia Certified Drupal Developer](https://certification.acquia.com/user/8254) at [Cheppers](https://cheppers.com) focusing on building fast, reliable and secure websites besides learning new areas.

-- :blue_book: I'm currently learning AWS, Vue.js and Drupal to be able to pass the Backend Specialist Exam in the near future.
+- :blue_book: I'm currently learning AWS, Vue.js and Drupal and my current goal is to pass the Backend Specialist Exam in the near future.
 - :dancers: I’m looking to collaborate on new modules/solutions helping developers in their daily routine in any way.
 - :briefcase: I'm currently working on a Drupal project with an international team.
 - :speech_balloon: Ask me about anything related to Symfony or Drupal and I'll try my best to answer.